terence-bonhomme/rnyt/README.md

 ### Project

 - the plugin is still in development, you could find some bugs
-- the Glitch project that you added is not used for developping, but the project can sometimes be updated
+- the Glitch project that you added is not used for development, but the project can sometimes be updated
 - a plugin could be broken after an update from RemNote, it could be fixed by me or someone else
-- the plugin's design follows the "read and create" permissions, at best it can create rems among siblings
+- the plugin's design follows the "Read and Create" permissions, at best it can create rems among siblings

 ### Usage